-Halloween Night Broadcast As years go, the mere whisper of ‘2020’ will send a shiver down the spine for quite some time and, as we enter the darker months, the ghoulish season creeps upon us; Halloween!
-Traditionally, thought to be a Celtic holiday, in modern times it has become a night of fun to celebrate […]Read More Haunting The Archives
+Halloween Night Broadcast Editor’s Note: This competition has now closed.
+As years go, the mere whisper of ‘2020’ will send a shiver down the spine for quite some time and, as we enter the darker months, the ghoulish season creeps upon us; Halloween!
+Traditionally, thought to be a Celtic holiday, in modern times it has […]Read More Haunting The Archives

 If you go down to the woods today.. ..you could win a ‘Pics App’ prize!!
-(See our competition page for details of how to enter) ‘Danes Dyke’ has long been a much-loved nature reserve for residents and visitors to the Bridlington area.
-Its name hints at the Danes (Vikings) who once invaded the area at […]Read More DANES DYKE PICTURE CHALLENGE
+Editor’s Note: This competition has now closed.
+‘Danes Dyke’ has long been a much-loved nature reserve for residents and visitors to the Bridlington area.
+Its name hints at the Danes (Vikings) who once invaded the area at the end of […]Read More DANES DYKE PICTURE CHALLENGE

 From the 6th July 2020 the East Riding Archives service will be using the new Archives Card scheme.
 Readers will need to be registered to consult the archives in the research room.
 The CARN (County Archives Research Network) reader’s ticket scheme expired on the 31st March 2020 and was replaced with the Archives Card.
 Please […]Read More New ‘Archives Card’ Scheme